rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 1.  `xs:dateTimeStamp` is defined in XML Schema 1.1 Part 2, but not in XQuery and XPath 3.1 Data Model.
 Support for this type is dependent on whether the implementation supports XML Schema 1.1.

+1. In the interface hierarchy, `XsIntegerValue` is a base class of `XsAnyAtomicType`, not `XsDecimalValue`.
+This is because `XsIntegerValue` and `XsDecimalValue` are modelled as having different data value types, so are incompatible in the API.

 The data model defines one additional atomic type: `xdm:wildcard`.
 This type is defined in an XQuery IntelliJ Plugin specific namespace.